 Child and Adult Care Food Program (CACFP)

-In 2012, more than one-third of children and adolescents were overweight or obese.
+During the pandemic, the national rate of obesity among kids ages 2 to 19 increased to 22.4% in 2020, up from 19.3% in 2019.
 Childhood obesity is an epidemic in our country, but you can help fight it here in Western New York.
 The Child and Adult Care Food Program (CACFP) is a federal program that reimburses child care providers for providing healthy meals and snacks to the children in their care.
 More than 3.3 million children participate in CACFP and receive healthy meals and snacks each day.

 Why Should You Participate?

 1. You may be eligible to receive approximately $90 per month, per child in reimbursements of serving the children in your care healthy meals